Zeytinli hellimli kek (olive and halloumi muffins)

 Sesame seeds bring a nutty, earthy flavour, while nigella seeds add a mildly bitter, peppery note.
 Together, they complement the savoury ingredients and enhance the fresh, herbal flavours in the muffins.
 We use Cypriot black olives for their stronger, peppery flavour, but you can use milder varieties if you prefer.
 Also, whole black olives are traditionally used, but you can use pitted varieties to avoid injury when eating.

-Self-raising flour is used in this recipe instead of plain flour to achieve a fluffier rise.
-Muffin tins are ideal for baking, as their smaller size ensures a crispy, bread-like crust all over.
+Self-raising flour is used in our recipe instead of plain flour to achieve a fluffier rise.
+Muffin trays are ideal for baking, as their smaller size ensures a crispy, bread-like crust all over.

 Makes 24 | Preparation time: 30 minutes | Baking time: 40 minutes | Additional time: 10-15 minutes to rest